 Toyota Tacoma Rear Drive Shaft

-Single drive shaft replacement for those troublesome two piece Toyota Tacoma shafts.
-In addition to working better at higher angles, it also reduces the amount of complexity of the drive shaft.
+Single piece drive shaft replacement for those troublesome two piece Toyota Tacoma shafts, no more carrier bearing!
+This double cardan style drive shaft, in addition to working better at higher angles, it also reduces the amount of complexity of the drive shaft.
 Less moving parts means less things to fail.
 If you have a lifted Tacoma, you may be experiencing the typical Tacoma drive shaft shudder.
 This is usually felt upon take off or at low speeds while accelerating.
 If that is what you are experiencing, your problem is most likely the drive shaft angles.
 Most of the time this shaft fixes the shudder and vibration problems created by lifting your Tacoma.
 Sometimes however the vibrations will persist.
 Because of this, we recommend that you only buy this shaft if you are experiencing problems with your stock drive shaft.
 If you don't have any vibration issues currently, it may be best to stick with the stock shaft.
 If you get a shaft from us and it does not meet your expectations, you have 30 days to return it for a refund.
 Overall our customers have very good success with our Toyota Tacoma drive shafts, but every once in a while our drive shaft does not fix the customer's vibration problems.

 Key product features